microsoft/DLWorkspace/docs/deployment/On-Prem/Ubuntu-Machines.md

   ./deploy.py -y kubernetes uncordon
   ```
   Works now will be scheduled on the master node.
 If you stop here, you will have a fully functional kubernete cluster.
 Thus, part of DL Workspace setup can be considered automatic procedure to setup a kubernete cluster.
 You don't need shared file system or database for kubernete cluster operation.

+  Please note that the current kubernetes deployment use certificate to bind to the hostname deployed.
+If you change the hostname of the kubernete master node, the cluster needs to be redeployed.

 15. [optional] Configure, setup and mount [GlusterFS](../Storage/GlusterFS.md)
 16. [Optional] Configure, setup and mount [HDFS](../Storage/hdfs.md)